-1.8.1 For the purposes of this Plan, "Portable Asphalt Plant" means a facility with equipment designed to heat and dry aggregate and to mix aggregate with bituminous asphalt to produce asphalt paving material, and includes stockpiling and storage of bulk materials used in the process, which is not of permanent construction, but is designed to be dismantled and moved to another location as required.
+8.19.1 For the purposes of this Plan, "Portable Asphalt Plant" means a facility with equipment designed to heat and dry aggregate and to mix aggregate with bituminous asphalt to produce asphalt paving material, and includes stockpiling and storage of bulk materials used in the process, which is not of permanent construction, but is designed to be dismantled and moved to another location as required.

-- Simcoe Mod 73 le asphalt plants, used by a public authority or their agent, shall be permitted throughout all land use designations, except those areas of existing development or particular environmental sensitivity which have been determined to be incompatible with extraction associated activities, without the need for amendment of this Plan or the zoning by-law. - 1.8.3 Sites used for portable asphalt plants in the agricultural areas will be rehabilitated back to their former agricultural use. - 1.8.4 Portable asphalt plants must comply with the Ministry of the Environment and Energy's minimum separation distance and must obtain a certificate of approval from that Ministry.
-A minimum distance of 300 metres from a residential use shall be maintained. - 1.8.5 Portable asphalt plants shall be removed from the site upon completion of the public project.
+- 8.19.2 Portable asphalt plants, used by a public authority or their agent, shall be permitted throughout all land use designations, except those areas of existing development or particular environmental sensitivity which have been determined to be incompatible with extraction associated activities, without the need for amendment of this Plan or the zoning by-law. - 8.19.3 Sites used for portable asphalt plants in the agricultural areas will be rehabilitated back to their former agricultural use. - 8.19.4 Portable asphalt plants must comply with the Ministry of the Environment and Energy's minimum separation distance and must obtain a certificate of approval from that Ministry.
+A minimum distance of 300 metres from a residential use shall be maintained. - 8.19.5 Portable asphalt plants shall be removed from the site upon completion of the public project.

-1.9 Monitoring and Review
+8.20 Monitoring and Review

-- 1.9.1 Council will establish a tracking system to monitor land use changes, new lot creation, new construction, population and household changes throughout the Township to ensure that the underlying principles and growth management guidelines of this plan are being respected. - 1.9.2 Council will have prepared a summary report on an annual basis outlining:

-Development activity in the Township;

-The success of the policy to encourage the preservation of the rural character of the Township; and

-The predicted degree of compliance with the growth management policies of this Plan for each category of land use due to the number of new lots approved.
+- 8.20.1 Council will establish a tracking system to monitor land use changes, new lot creation, new construction, population and household changes throughout the Township to ensure that the underlying principles and growth management guidelines of this plan are being respected. - 8.20.2 Council will have prepared a summary report on an annual basis outlining: - Development activity in the Township; - The success of the policy to encourage the preservation of the rural character of the Township; and - The predicted degree of compliance with the growth management policies of this Plan for each category of land use due to the number of new lots approved. - 8.20.3 Council will make the summary reports available to the public and consider the need to update and review its policies every five years, by convening a public meeting to solicit public input on such changes to its policies.

-- 1.9.3 Council will make the summary reports available to the public and consider the need to update and review its policies every five years, by convening a public meeting to solicit public input on such changes to its policies. - 1.9.4 The Township, in consultation with the County, conservation authorities, provincial ministries, and the interested groups and organizations, will encourage the establishment of environmental monitoring programs in order to measure the effectiveness of the environmental policies within this Plan.
+8.20.4 The Township, in consultation with the County, conservation authorities, provincial ministries, and the interested groups and organizations, will encourage the establishment of environmental monitoring programs in order to measure the effectiveness of the environmental policies within this Plan.

-Section 2 INTERPRETATION
+Section 9 INTERPRETATION

-2.1 The boundaries of the land use classifications and the natural heritage areas shown on the Schedules shall be considered as approximate, and absolute only where bounded by roads, railways, rivers, or streams or other similar geographical barriers.
+- 9.1 The boundaries of the land use classifications and the natural heritage areas shown on the Schedules shall be considered as approximate, and absolute only where bounded by roads, railways, rivers, or streams or other similar geographical barriers.
 Similarly, the location of roads as indicated on the Schedules to the Plan are approximate and not absolute.
 Therefore, amendments to the Official Plan will not be required in order to make minor adjustments to the approximate land use boundaries or to the location of roads, provided the general intent of the Plan is preserved.
 Such minor deviations will not be reflected on the land use schedules.
-The Township will consult the conservation authorities for assistance in determining the boundaries of natural hazard lands and natural heritage features.

-This Plan may be altered to correct errors in the text or schedules or to update factual information with amendment to the Plan provided the alterations do not change the effect of the goals, objectives and policies of the Plan.
+The Township will consult the conservation authorities for assistance in determining the boundaries of natural hazard lands and natural heritage features. - Simcoe Mod 74 9.2 This Plan may be altered to correct errors in the text or schedules or to update factual information with amendment to the Plan provided the alterations do not change the effect of the goals, objectives and policies of the Plan.